hmrc/pillar2-service-guide/source/documentation/index.md

 </tr>
 <tr>
 <td><strong>MTT</strong> - Multinational Top-up Tax</td>
-<td>A new UK tax introduced with the adoption of Pillar 2, comprising 2 components (IIR and UTPR).
+<td>A new UK tax introduced with the adoption of Pillar 2, comprised of two components (IIR and UTPR).
 MTT charges UK entities to tax where there are low-taxed profits outside the UK.
 Groups with UK and non-UK entities are liable for MTT.</td>
 </tr>
 <tr>
 <td><strong>MNE</strong> - Multinational Enterprise</td>